vgalvoso/phpeasy/README.md

 You can use models or not depending on project requirements.

 DAL class is accessible directly in api files, you can execute a query directly on api implementation without creating a Model.

+## 5. Progressive
+PHPEasy is progressive, you can add Models, Services if you like, just update the composer.json file if you added other directory.

 ## 6. Extras
 See